DonsWayo/nativescript-fitness/README.md

     {
       startDate: new Date(new Date().getTime() - 3 * 24 * 60 * 60 * 1000), // 3 days ago
       endDate: new Date(), // now
-      dataType: "steps", // equal to the 'name' property of 'HealthDataType'
+      dataType: "steps", // equal to the 'name' property of 'FitnessType'
       unit: "count", // make sure this is compatible with the 'dataType' (see below)
       aggregateBy: "day", // optional, one of: "hour", "day", "sourceAndDay"
       sortOrder: "desc" // optional, default "asc"